 Foreign exchange gains and losses that relate to borrowings and cash and cash equivalents are presented in the income statement within 'finance income or cost'.
-All other foreign exchange gains and losses are presented in the income statement within 'other income/(expense)'.
+All other foreign exchange gains and losses are presented in the income statement within administrative expenses .